Durzn/BracketHighlighter/README.md

 # Features

-Finds the corresponding symbol for the currently selected configured symbol and adds decorations to the text inbetween or only to the symbols themselves.
+- Highlights pairs of symbols that are at the cursor or if the cursor is in the scope of the pair
+- Symbols can be configured and support regular expressions
+- Multiple cursors support
+- Hotkey actions to jump to the highlight pairs
+- Hotkey action to select all text between a highlight pair

 **Decoration examples:**